brian6932/CC-Clean-Launcher/README.md

 ### 2:
 - **Optional, but recommended:**
   * For a more permanent solution, you can delete all files in: `C:\Program Files (x86)\Common Files\Adobe\Adobe Desktop Common\AdobeGenuineClient`
-  * Then remove all folder user permissions, including system, so that the files don't restore
+  * Then remove all folder user permissions, including system, so that the files don't restore (screenshots are a bit old)
 <p align="center">
   <img src="Screenshots/Permissions.png" />
 </p>